1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes lifestyle changes and medical care:

-• Oral medications: Drugs such as metformin, SGLT-2 inhibitors, or DPP-4 inhibitors to improve insulin sensitivity and glucose control.
+• Oral therapy: Metformin, SGLT-2, and DPP-4 inhibitors to enhance insulin sensitivity and glucose regulation.

-• Blood sugar monitoring: Routine finger-stick tests or continuous glucose monitoring (CGM) for real-time tracking.
+• Blood sugar monitoring: Finger-stick routinely, or in real-time with continuous glucose monitoring (CGM).

 Why Choose GastroDoxs?